-Fighting Gun Violence In The Time Of Coronavirus
+Fighting Gun Violence In The Age Of Coronavirus

 How do you talk to young people about gun violence amid a pandemic?

 BS: "I think during the pandemic, people are buying guns out of fear.
 One of our board members just said they were at a Walmart in Milwaukee and people were buying guns.
 We have so many different distractions right now that it seems almost insensitive to bring the topic up — but it's a national emergency just like the pandemic is.
-Currently in this crisis, Black and brown people, lower-income people, cannot get resources and healthcare benefits.
+Currently in this crisis, Black and brown people, lower-income people, cannot get the resources and healthcare benefits they need.
 These issues go hand-in-hand."

 JC: "The fact that we're cooped up in our homes does not mean that gun violence is going to stop.
 People still have guns in their households, and people are at risk of hurting themselves; about two-thirds of gun deaths are suicides.
 We have to make sure people are storing their guns properly."